s-ccs/2024FreeViewingMSCOCO/experiment/README.md

 ### Runif conditions used
-Run if refers to the field in opensesame in the `sequence` item of the trial loop.
-It is used to send triggers only when the condition is met.
+`Run if` refers to the field in OpenSesame in the `sequence` item of the trial loop.
+It is used to execute certain items (e.g. breaks or sending triggers) only when the condition is met.

 #### Main block sequence